Author has written 4 stories for Naruto, and Jak and Daxter.

 Severus Snape: This man is suppose to be a spy for the Order, yet there never seems to be any mention of any of Voldemort's plans being stopped based on information that Snape gave them.
 And the Gryffindor sword at the bottom of a frozen pond, are you serious?
 Harry is horrified in HBP when he learns Snape is teaching Defense, a subject that Harry is shown to like and even enjoy.
 From the get go, in Year 6, Snape immediately starts in on Harry "Fifty point from Gryffindor for lateness... another twenty for your Muggle attire...
 I suppose you wanted to make an entrance."
 I would have punched Snape in the face if he started in on me like that, especially after I just had my nose broken.

 Also the man being in love with Lily is not cute or redeeming.
 It's weird and creepy.
 He hates James because he is supposedly a bully, but is Snape any better growing up?
 And when Lily calls him on it, what's his response: "That was nothing,...
 It was a laugh, that's all..."
-Lily states that what Mulciber tried to do to Mary Macdonald was Dark Magic, and Snape considers it nothing, and a laugh.
+Lily states that what Mulciber tried to do to Mary Macdonald was Dark Magic, and Snape considers it nothing.
 Also he wanted Dumbledore to keep Lily safe.
 Not James, or infant Harry, Lily.
 He didn't care about them, and it was only when Dumbledore showed contempt for Snape's selfish desire, that he states "Hide them all, then," however, he clearly doesn't mean it as his next line is "Keep her - them - safe."
 His first concern is still only for Lily.
 If Voldemort had gone after the Longbottoms, I don't see Snape saying anything.
+He hates the Marauders because it was a group against an individual meaning he probably would lose any confrontation they ended up in, but it is stated that he gave as good as he got.
+And as an adult he is someone in a position of power as teacher, and as a teacher, he never should have allowed his personal feelings to interfere with his teaching the way he did wit Harry.
+Not to mention there is no reason Harry should have to pay for the sins of a dead man, especially a man Harry never really had the chance to know, even if it is his father.

 And would it have killed him to keep his mouth shut when it came to Sirius?
 Harry himself states in HBP in chapter 8, "He had loathed Snape from their first encounter, but Snape had placed himself forever and irrevocably beyond the possibility of Harry's forgiveness by his attitude toward Sirius.
 Whatever Dumbledore said, Harry had had time to think over the summer, and had concluded that Snape's snide remarks to Sirius about remaining safely hidden while the rest of the Order of the Phoenix were off fighting Voldemort had probably been a powerful factor in Sirius rushing off to the Ministry that night that he had died.
 Harry clung to this notion, because it enabled him to blame Snape, which felt satisfying, and also because he knew that if anyone was not sorry that Sirius was dead, it was the man now striding next to him in the darkness."